2018 Chardonnay Freedom Hill Vineyard 1.5L

 Food & Wine Magazine Apr 2022 - "Oregon winemaker Mark Vlossak is justifiably acclaimed for his impressive single-vineyard Pinot noirs, and his touch with Chardonnay is no less fine.
 This flinty-creamy white with its layered citrus flavors is proof."

-Freedom Hill is located in the foothills of the Coast Range, 10 miles SW of Salem, Oregon.
+Freedom Hill is located in the foothills of the coast range 10 miles southwest of Salem, Oregon.
 During the day, warm air rises from the valley floor ripening the skins.
-At night, cool ocean breezes act to retain acidity.
-Planted on old sedimentary soils, the Chardonnay vines have a SE exposure at an elevation of 520’ to 580'.
-The vines were planted in 2006 and 2007 with Dijon clones 76 and 548 in well drained, sedimentary clay loam.
+At night, cool ocen breezes act to retain acidity.
+The Chardonnay blocks have a southwest exposure at an elevation of 520’ to 580'.
+The vines were planted in 2006 and 2007 with Dijon clones 76 and 548 on well-drained, very old sedimentary clay loam.

 Food Pairing Notes

-Rich white meat and vegetarian dishes with complex sauces and rich flavors
+White meat, vegetarian and pasta dishes with complex sauces and rich flavors.
+Brie.